-Revision Number: 1

-Revision Date: 3.20.2019

-Responsible Person: M.D.
-Stevens

-Effective Date 4.1.2019

-Review Date: 4.1.2021

-Dead: Isolated, Tagged, tested De-energized and Grounded.

-De-energized: The absence of normal operating voltages associated with the operation of the system or control circuits.
-Under this condition, work can only be performed using Live Line Work Methods.

-Demarcation Line or Demarcation Point (DL or DP): A disconnecting device or mutually-agreed upon place (load side of a breaker, pole, etc.) where ownership or authority changes between the AVANGRID Networks Electric System and an interconnected utility, customer facility, Controlling Authority, or generator.
-This line or point shall be controlled by the Controlling Authority who directs switching.

-Energy Control Center (ECC): This organization is the Controlling Authority for the portion of the electric system assigned to it and orders and coordinates any switching orders necessary to ensure operations are as safe and effective as possible.
+NYISO Agreements> Service Agreements> RED-Rochester RGE Interconnection Agree ment AVANGRID Networks Energy Control Center Revision Number: 1 Switching and Tagging Rules and Procedures Revision Date: Responsible Person: Effective Date Review Date: 3.20.2019 M.D.
+Stevens 4.1.2019 4.1.2021 Dead: Isolated, Tagged, tested De-energized and Grounded.
+De-energized: The absence of normal operating voltages associ system or control circuits.
+Under this condition, work can only be Work Methods.
+Demarcation Line or Demarcation Point (DL or DP): A disconnecting device or mutuallyagreed upon place (load side of a breaker, pole, etc.) where ownership or auchanges between the AVANGRID Networks Electric System and an interconnected customer facility, Controlling Authority, or generator.
+This line or point shall be control Controlling Authority who directs switching.
+Energy Control Center (ECC): This organization is the Controlling Authority for the electric system assigned to it and orders and coordinates any switching orders necess operations are as safe and effective as possible.
 Energy Control Center (ECC) Operator: An Authorized Person who directs, controls, monitors, and operates the portion of the electric system and its associated apparatus for which they are the Controlling Authority.

-Energy Management System (EMS): The ECC computer system which has the SCADA inputs and ability to exercise control over field devices.

-Ground, Grounded: Intentionally connected to earth through a metallic ground connection.

-Grounds: There are two types of grounds referred to in this procedure:

-- System Operator Grounds - Grounds whose installation, removal or operation is directed by the ECC Operator. - Worker Grounds Grounds whose installation or removal is directed by the Clearance Person.

-Guarantee, Station Guarantee, etc.: A Guarantee is a formal statement given to an interconnected Controlling Authority, foreign utility, generator or customer that requested device(s) are placed in the requested position and appropriately Tagged and will remain so until the Guarantee is released by the recipient.
+Energy Management System (EMS): The ECC computer system inputs and ability to exercise control over field devices. stem which has the S SCADA Ground, Grounded: Intentionally connected to earth through a metallic ground connection Grounds: There are two types of grounds referred to in this produced edure: System Operator Grounds - Grounds whose insist directed by the ECC Operator.
+Worker Grounds - Grounds whose installation or Clearance Person.
+Guarantee, Station Guarantee, etc.: A Guarantee is a formal state connected Controlling Authority, foreign utility, generator or custor placed in the requested position and appropriately Tagged and we is released by the recipient. mer that requested de evice(s) are